grafana/grafana/docs/sources/features/datasources/influxdb.md

 > Starting in v7.1, Grafana can execute Flux queries.

-The client supports flux running on InfluxDB 1.8+.
-See [1.8 compatibility](https://github.com/influxdata/influxdb-client-go/#influxdb-18-api-compatibility) for more details and connection details
+The client supports Flux running on InfluxDB 1.8+.
+See [1.8 compatibility](https://github.com/influxdata/influxdb-client-go/#influxdb-18-api-compatibility) for more information and connection details.

 Name | Description